maepigeon/Drawing-app/Client/readme.md

     Download the repo.
     All code is in the canvas.js, style.css, and index.html files.
-    A web server must be running, as the code uses modules.
+    A web server must be running, as the code uses modules. python -m http.server should be fine.
+When we set up a website, that will be using a server anyway.

 User Manual